gnmerritt/gnmerritt.net/_posts/2011-09-13-first-post.markdown

 category: meta
 ---

 SOOooo, I decided to set up a real blog.
-As great as a bunch of <p>'s and <hr>'s all smashed together on a page were, I figured it was time to move to something easier on all of us.
+As great as a bunch of p's and hr's all smashed together on a page were, I figured it was time to move to something easier on all of us.
 [Jekyll](https://github.com/mojombo/jekyll/) is a nifty ruby-based website generator.
 It runs through a site and makes the pages for you,